friendtech33-DAO/ft33-docs/docs/technical/02_contract-docs/modules/PRICE/OlympusPrice.md

 function getMovingAverage() external view returns (uint256)
 ```

-Get the moving average of OHM in the Reserve asset over the defined window (see movingAverageDuration and observationFrequency).
+Get the moving average of FTW in the Reserve asset over the defined window (see movingAverageDuration and observationFrequency).